Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/advanced-topics/message-system/custom-messages.md

 ---
 import ImageSwitcher from '@site/src/ImageSwitcher.js';

-If you do not want to use the Netcode for GameObjects (Netcode) messaging system, you do not have to.
+If you don't want to use the Netcode for GameObjects (Netcode) messaging system, you don't have to.
 You can use a thin layer called "Custom Messages" to implement your own messaging behavior and/or add custom targeting.
-They are unbound to any game object.
+They're unbound to any game object.
 Custom messages can be used in combination with [RPC messages](../messaging-system.md).

 There are two types of custom messages:
 - Unnamed